benzeg/AlexaUnitConversion/docs/index.md

 ---
 ## What it does

-This program will let you use an Alexa enabled device to convert between common measurement units.
+This program will let you use an amazon alexa enabled device to convert between common measurement units.
 Supported units:

 |LENGTH|VOLUME|TIME|MASS|TEMPERATURE|ANGLE|
 |-----------------------------------------|